-7.4.5.4 MakeCatalog output file
+7.4.5.4 MakeCatalog output

-When complete, MakeCatalog will store its measurements as a table.
-If an output filename is given (see --output in Section 4.1.2.1 [Input/Output options], page 85), the format of the table will be deduced from the name.
-When it isn't given, the input name will be appended with a \cat suffix (see Section 4.8 [Automatic output], page 111) and its format will be determined from the --tableformat option, which is also discussed in Section 4.1.2.1 [Input/Output options], page 85. --tableformat is also necessary when the requested output name is a FITS table (recall that FITS can accept ASCII and binary tables, see Section 5.3 [Table], page 129).
+After it has completed all the requested measurements (see Section 7.4.5.3 [MakeCatalog measurements], page 265), MakeCatalog will store its measurements in table(s).
+If an output filename is given (see --output in Section 4.1.2.1 [Input/Output options], page 95), the format of the table will be deduced from the name.
+When it isn't given, the input name will be appended with a cat suffix (see Section 4.8 [Automatic output], page 124) and its format will be determined from the --tableformat option, which is also discussed in Section 4.1.2.1 [Input/Output options], page 95. --tableformat is also necessary when the requested output name is a FITS table (recall that FITS can accept ASCII and binary tables, see Section 5.3 [Table], page 143).

 By default only a single catalog/table will be created for "objects", however, if --clumpscat is called, a secondary catalog/table will also be created.
-For more on

-"objects" and "clumps", see Section 7.3 [Segment], page 217.
+For more on "objects" and "clumps", see Section 7.3 [Segment], page 236.
 In short, if you only have one set of labeled images, you don't have to worry about clumps (they are deactivated by default).

-Here is a full description of MakeCatalog's output options:
+The full list of MakeCatalog's output options are elaborated below.